Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Results and discussions

-Based of the 1-step photoemission calculations, we summarize the effect of domain orientation on the measured spin polarization of photoelectrons excited by linearly-polarized light (a more detailed description is available in \cite{usanov2025}).
+Based on the 1-step photoemission calculations, we summarize the effect of domain orientation on the measured spin polarization of photoelectrons excited by linearly-polarized light (a more detailed description is available in \cite{usanov2025}).
 Let us first consider the $\overline{\text{K}}-\overline{\Gamma}-\overline{\text{K}}$ direction perpendicular to the light scattering plane and utilizing $s$-polarized light (Fig. \ref{figure: SARPES}(b)).
 Our analysis of the 1-step photoemission calculations shows that mainly the domains with the N\'eel vector parallel to the scattering plane define the polarization texture in the ROI; all other domains provide smaller photoelectron current.
 Consequently, the polarization signal in this region of the Brillouin zone mainly reflects an imbalance between two domains of opposite N\'eel vectors perpendicular to $\vv{E}$ (Fig. \ref{figure: 1-step}(d)).
 Spin-resolved EDCs are predicted to be symmetric with respect to the $\Gamma$ point with a small impact of antisymmetric features.
-This was indeed observed in the experiment (Fig. \ref{figure: SARPES}(b) and Fig. \ref{figure: SARPES SI} in SI).
-Moreover, even for a perfect balance of 3 non-equivalent N\'eel domains of the same ground state, the symmetric character in ROI remains.
+This was indeed observed in the experiment (Fig. \ref{figure: SARPES}(b) and Fig.~\ref{figure: SARPES SI} in Appendix~\ref{sec:Supplementary SARPES data}).
+Moreover, even for a perfect balance of magnetic domains with their N\'eel vector oriented 120$^o$ with respect to each over, the symmetric character of $S_z$ in ROI remains.

-A completely different picture is formed by utilizing $p$-polarized light with the same experimental geometry (Fig. \ref{figure: SARPES}(c)).
-One may notice an almost complete disappearance of features related to the ground state.
+A completely different picture is formed by utilizing $p$-polarized light with the same experimental geometry and domain configuration (Fig. \ref{figure: SARPES}(c)).
+Features related to the ground state have almost completely disappeared.
 What remains is mostly anti-symmetric (with respect to the zone center) and has a predominant photoemission origin.
-Specifically for the ROI, the polarization signal is negligibly small and hence less feasible to detect in a real experiment.
-This was confirmed by measuring a spin-resolved EDC on one side at $k_{||} = -0.36$ \AA\textsuperscript{-1}, where polarization does not exceed a few \%.
+Specifically for the ROI defined above, the polarization signal is negligibly small and hence less feasible to detect in a real SARPES experiment.
+This was confirmed by measuring a spin-resolved EDC on one side at $k_{||} = -0.36$ \AA\textsuperscript{-1}, where polarization does not exceed a few \% and is significantly smaller as what was found for s-polarized light in panel (b).